defarbs/defarbs.github.io/_posts/2019-11-23-htb-chainsaw.md

 'google.com'
 ```

 Cool!
-It gives me the output `google.com`, which is exactly what I would expect, as that was what was already defined in the original source code.
+It gives me the output `google.com`, which is exactly what I would expect, as that was already defined in the original source code.
 <p><br></p>

 So this got me thinking...
 Instead of using `getDomain()` to retrieve a domain, what if I were to use `setDomain` instead and try to ping myself?
 So that's exactly what I did.